Terms and Conditions

 (a) all necessary co-operation in relation to this Agreement; and

-(b) all necessary access to such information as may be required by WorkCast to fulfil the contract;
+(b) all necessary access to such information as may be reasonably required by WorkCast to fulfil this Agreement,

 in order for WorkCast to provide the WorkCast Products, including but not limited to Client Data, security access information and configuration services;